 Lawrence Erlbaum Associates.

-Dr. Rosen founded the non-profit organization AWARE in 2000 with the mission of enhancing the effectiveness of health care practitioners by providing opportunities for cross-cultural learning and exchange.
-Dr. Rosen also served as a research fellow and consultant at the Center for Multicultural Mental Health Research at Cambridge Health Alliance/Harvard Medical School.
+Dr. Rosen was the founding co-director of the Daniel K. Church Center for Social Justice & Diversity at Bastyr University (2014-2020).
+He founded the non-profit organization AWARE in 2000 with the mission of enhancing the effectiveness of health care practitioners by providing opportunities for cross-cultural learning and exchange.
+Dr. Rosen also served as a research fellow and consultant at the Center for Multicultural Mental Health Research at Cambridge Health Alliance/Harvard Medical School prior to joining the Bastyr faculty.

 Williams, M. T., Rosen, D. C., & Kanter, J. W. (Eds.).
 (2019).
 Eliminating race-based mental health disparities: Promoting